Skip to main content

 Problem-Based Learning

 In our education Problem-Based Learning (PBL) is central.
-It requires you to be proactive in setting learning goals and encourages you to work with your fellow students on legal issues.
-In this way, you build up the social skills you need for future legal practice.
+It offers a practical, case-based learning approach that will make your learning more relevant and easier to apply in real situations.
+It requires you to be proactive in setting learning goals, fosters independent research and critical thinking, and encourages you to work with your fellow students on legal issues.
+In this way, you build up the social and legal skills you need for future legal practice.
 What do our students think about Problem-Based Learning?
-They explain it in this video!
+They explain it in the video below!

 Honours programmes